Erectile dysfunction (ED) is a condition marked by the inability to achieve or maintain an erection. The risk increases with age, according to the

 While ED isn’t a widely reported side effect of statins, researchers have explored the possibility.

-One 2014 study found that statins may in fact reduce testosterone levels.
-Testosterone is the primary male sex hormone, and it is necessary for an erection to be achieved.
 The same study also pointed to the possibility that statins can aggravate existing ED.
-However, a 2015 cohort review found that statins did not increase men’s risk of sexual dysfunction, although researchers agreed that more study is needed.
+However, a 2017 review found that statins didn’t increase men’s risk of sexual dysfunction, although researchers agreed that more study is needed.

-Furthermore, the NIDDK says that clogged arteries can cause ED.
-If your doctor prescribes statins to remove plaque in the arteries, it may not be the medication causing problems.
+Furthermore, Mayo Clinic states that clogged arteries can cause ED.
+If your doctor prescribes statins to treat high cholesterol, it may not be the medication causing problems.
 Instead, the clogged arteries themselves may be the cause.

-To date, there is more evidence that statins actually help ED, rather than hinder erections.
-Until there is concrete evidence that statins are indeed a cause of ED, it is unlikely that doctors will stop prescribing these important cholesterol medications.
+To date, there is more evidence that statins actually help ED rather than hinder erections.
+Until there is concrete evidence that statins are indeed a cause of ED, it’s unlikely that doctors will stop prescribing these important cholesterol medications.
 ED itself may be an indicator of an underlying health problem, so it’s important to see your doctor if you have this condition.

 Healthy habits, along with prescribed medications, can go a long way.
 Ironically, many of the lifestyle recommendations for ED and high cholesterol are the same.
 These include: